Forums » Development »

 Replies (4)

-RE: WebDAV: support for PATCH / partial uploads? - Added by gstrauss over 4 years ago
+RE: WebDAV: support for PATCH / partial uploads? - Added by gstrauss about 5 years ago

 When I rewrote lighttpd mod_webdav, I endeavored to make filesystem operations atomic wherever possible.
 Files uploaded via PUT are written into temporary files and atomically moved into place.
 Any existing downloads in progress proceed unaffected using the prior version of the file, by holding an open file descriptor.